garipew/wired/README.md

 ```
 gradle bootRun
 ```
 This will start the app in "http://localhost:8080/".

-Send a POST-request to this route with the url in the body, like in the example
+Send a POST-request to this route with the url in the body, like in the example:
 ```
 # POST-request to http://localhost:8080/
 {